 It’s a non-spooky start to October

-Happy first day of October!
+It was a fantastic start to October!
 We definitely had that fall chill kicking off the new month.
 Temperatures Saturday morning dropped into the upper 40s to mid 50s across Central Texas.
-In fact, the Waco Regional Airport dropped down to 47°… Which is now the coldest morning in 170 days, since April 14th (45°).
+In fact, the Waco Regional Airport dropped down to 47°… Which is the coldest morning in 170 days, since April 14th (45°).

-Saturday afternoon has been spectacular!
-Sunshine, low humidity, and light east/northeast winds.
-Temperatures in the afternoon warmed into the low to mid 80s for most, with a few of our central and western areas climbing into the upper 80s!

-Expect crisp, fall conditions to continue Saturday night into Sunday morning.
-We keep clear skies, dry air, and light winds, which will allow our temperatures to dip back into the upper 40s to mid 50s heading to church Sunday morning.
+You can expect to see those crisp, fall conditions once again heading out this Sunday morning.
+Temperatures are back into the upper 40s to mid 50s.

 As we head into the new work week we see our temperatures warm back up a few degrees.
 Morning temperatures for the week look to start out in the low 50s, but gradually climb into the low 60s by the end of the work week.
 Afternoon highs for much of next week look to be in the upper 80s to low 90s, which is above the normal for this time of the year.
 We will start to see a little more cloud cover build in from the south/southwest throughout the week as tropical moisture moves into Central Texas from the Pacific ocean.